 For updates on COVID-19, visit the South African Department of Health’s news portal here.

 I aim to harmonise the author’s genius with the reader’s sense.
 The goal is to make the text as readable as possible.
 I offer structural editing and copy-editing:

-Structural editing is aimed at helping authors improve on many aspects of writing, including structure, plot, characterisation, pacing, language, grammar, factual accuracy, dialogue and clarity.
-The editor makes some changes and adds comments directly to the manuscript for the author to address and work on, and it often involves several rounds of editing.
+Structural editing is aimed at helping authors improve on many aspects of writing, including structure, plot, characterisation, pacing, language, grammar, factual accuracy, dialogue, and clarity.
+The editor makes some changes and adds comments directly to the manuscript for the author to address and work on, and this often involves several rounds of editing.
 Through this process, the editor guides the author in producing the best-possible draft manuscript.

 ‘I am relishing going through the work you have done on my manuscript.
 I’ve published with Shuter & Shooter, Lowry Press, Southern Books, Ravan, Viking, Penguin, Jonathan Ball Publishers, etc. but this is the best editing I’ve ever had … I’m thrilled with the care you have taken and the questions you are asking.
 Many thanks.’ — David Robbins, award-winning author of Walking to Australia

 Ebooks created by Liquid Type are individually tailored, and all technical production is handled in-house, meaning that ebooks by Liquid Type are produced with fine attention to detail, and distinctive consideration is given to preserving the title’s print composition while meeting the demands of adaptable, reflowable rendering across a range of devices and platforms.